 What is the ideal aisle width for a galley kitchen?

-The NKBA recommends a minimum of 42 inches for a single-cook galley and 48 inches when two people share the space.
-Wider aisles allow appliance doors to open fully without blocking the walkway, and they provide enough room for two adults to pass comfortably.
+The National Kitchen and Bath Association recommends a minimum of 42 inches for a single-cook galley and 48 inches when two people share the space.
+Wider aisles let appliance doors open fully without blocking the walkway, and they leave enough room for two adults to pass comfortably.

 Can you add an island to a galley kitchen?

-Only if your galley is wide enough to maintain at least 42 inches of clearance on both sides of the island.
-Most traditional galley kitchens are too narrow for an island, but a slim rolling cart or a fold-down counter mounted to one wall can provide extra prep space without permanent obstruction.
+Only if your galley is wide enough to keep at least 42 inches of clearance on both sides of the island.
+Most traditional galley kitchens are too narrow for a fixed island, but a slim rolling cart or a fold-down counter mounted to one wall can add prep space without permanently blocking the aisle.

 Are galley kitchens outdated?

-Galley kitchens are not outdated – they are one of the most efficient layouts for cooking because everything is within a few steps.
-Professional restaurant kitchens use the galley concept for exactly this reason.
-The key is updating the finishes, storage, and appliances to meet current standards.
+No. The galley is one of the most efficient layouts for cooking because everything sits within a few steps, which is why professional restaurant kitchens rely on the same concept.
+The key is updating the finishes, storage, and appliances to match the way you cook today.

 How do you make a galley kitchen feel wider?

 Light-colored cabinetry, reflective backsplash materials, under-cabinet lighting, and glass-front upper cabinets all create the illusion of more space.
-Eliminating visual clutter by using panel-ready appliances and keeping countertops clear also helps a narrow kitchen feel more open.
+Keeping countertops clear and using panel-ready appliances that blend into the cabinetry reduces visual clutter and helps a narrow kitchen feel more open.

 What cabinets are best for a galley kitchen?

-Frameless cabinets and custom inset cabinets both work well in galley kitchens.
-Frameless offers the widest usable interior space, while inset delivers a refined, furniture-quality look with doors and drawers flush to the frame.
-Extending wall cabinets to the ceiling maximizes vertical storage.
-For the base run, deep drawers outperform standard door cabinets because they allow single-motion access without requiring swing clearance.
+Frameless and custom inset cabinets both work well in galley kitchens.
+Frameless construction offers the widest usable interior, while inset delivers a refined, furniture-quality look with doors and drawers flush to the frame.
+Extending wall cabinets to the ceiling maximizes vertical storage, and deep base drawers outperform standard door cabinets because they allow single-motion access without swing clearance.